Multiple-Translation Chinese (MTC) Part 2

 Human Assessment Procedure

-commercial off-the-shelf (COTS) systems.
+The goal of this effort is to evaluate the quality of TIDES research, human translation teams, and COTS systems.
 Translations are evaluated on the basis of adequacy and fluency.
 Adequacy refers to the degree to which the translation communicates information present in the original source language text.
 Fluency refers to the degree to which the translation is well-formed according to the grammar of the target language.

 Updates